 4. Stop multitasking

 We have many different temptations for multitasking with email, cell phones, and social media.
 Multitasking can often be a requirement in order to handle the fast pace sales jobs.
 In addition, at times shutting down the multitasking to create more focus can increase your sales.

 5. Compartmentalize the week

 6. Set short and long-term goals

 It is important to have direction and a target for what we’re trying to achieve in order to increase our odds of success, especially in sales.
-By setting goals for the day, week, month, and year it can have a tremendous impact on your ability to increase your sales.
+Setting goals for the day, week, month, and the year can have a tremendous impact on your ability to increase your sales.

 7. Regular professional networking